Ask the Doctors: Peripheral neuropathy develops with other conditions

 A common cause is Type 2 diabetes, particularly when it’s unmanaged, because chronically high blood glucose levels can damage the capillaries, including those that nourish the nerves and keep them healthy.

 Other causes include physical injury or trauma, chronic inflammation, alcoholism, autoimmune diseases, chemotherapy drugs, certain medications, smoking, nutritional deficiencies, toxins and inherited conditions.
-Sometimes, a cause can’t be determined.
+In some instances, a cause can’t be determined.
 This is known as idiopathic neuropathy.

+When the motor nerves are affected, muscle cramps, twitching and muscle weakness or wasting can occur.

-When the autonomic nervous system is affected, the involuntary processes it oversees can be adversely affected.
-This can cause sudden changes to blood pressure, excessive sweating, rapid heartbeat, sexual dysfunction and poor bladder or bowel control.
+When the autonomic nervous system is affected, the involuntary processes it oversees can be affected, which can cause sudden changes in blood pressure, excessive sweating, rapid heartbeat, sexual dysfunction and poor bladder or bowel control.

-The condition is estimated to affect between 8% and 10% of people over age 50, but it isn’t a direct result of the aging process but because older adults are at increased risk of developing the diseases or conditions or undergoing the medical treatments that can lead to neuropathic pain.
+The condition is estimated to affect between 8% and 10% of people over 50.
+It isn’t a direct result of the aging process but because older adults are at increased risk of developing the diseases or conditions or undergoing the medical treatments that can lead to neuropathic pain.

 In cases in which the cause isn’t evident, diagnosis typically involves a neurological exam, tests to measure muscle strength, blood tests and possibly a nerve biopsy, diagnostic scans such as an MRI and genetic testing.

 Physical therapy, supportive footwear, neurostimulation, acupuncture and certain medications might be used.
-Lifestyle changes, such as regular exercise, maintaining a healthy weight and limiting alcohol, can have an important role.
+Getting regular exercise, maintaining a healthy weight and limiting alcohol also can help.

 Dr. Eve Glazier and Dr. Elizabeth Ko are UCLA Health internists.